UofT-Frosh-Orientation/orientation-website/docs/pages/Onboarding/Frontend.md

 {: .new-note }
 We refer to anything inside the tag, this can be plain text, other tags or components as the children.

-You can add classes using `className` to specify multiple styles, these classes are imported from your Sscss file, or you can add style similar to an object.
+You can add classes using `className` to specify multiple styles, these classes are imported from your Scss file, or you can add style similar to an object.

 #### Multiple Classes